Today, organic search drives more than 50 percent of all website traffic. That’s more than paid and social combined.

 We hear you asking: What should I do to make this happen?

 That’s the central theme of this article!
 To expose your business website to potential customers in the organic results, make sure that it is appropriately SEO-optimized.
-And to check this, you need to perform an SEO audit.
+And to check this, you need to perform a complete SEO audit.

 Today, we will answer the following questions: